Resources for School of Education Extended Campus Students: Managing Citations

 Mendeley is a free citation manager available from mendeley.com.
 Please note that you do not need to choose an institutional login; the software is free and Virginia Tech does not have an institutional license.
 It exists in both a desktop version and an online version.
 What makes Mendeley unique is that it's also a social network for academics.
 In addition, Mendeley suggests new citations to you based on what's in your library already.
 It also allows you the chance to share your library with others as well as annotate PDFs.

 Mendeley has also recently released a new version, called the Mendeley Reference Manager.
-However, the videos and tutorial below use the earlier version of the software, called Mendeley Desktop.
-Updates will be coming soon!
+However, the tutorial below uses the earlier version of the software, called Mendeley Desktop.
+Check out the video embedded below for guidance on the most recent version of Mendeley.